KyleFord76063/GitTraining/02-CreateRepository/README.md

   * This folder contain **.git** subfolder with _GIT_ internal data.
     * Here is a distributed copy of whole directory.
   * This also serves as a local working copy where you edit source code.
+* See the _PowerShell_ command line (contains branch name and perhaps additional details about repository status).